7 Tips To Deal Effectively With Difficult Residents

 5) TALK!

 When performing actual cares for Mrs. Cranky, listen to her if she speaks.
 If she is rude or insulting you, let her know that this offends you!
 Tell her that her words hurt your feelings.
 By doing this, you put her on notice that you won’t stand for rude remarks and the like.
 Try to find some common interests to talk about- this shows her that you do have a genuine interest in her.
-Ask her about pictures she has; ask her where she has traveled in her life; ask her questions about HER LIFE in en effort to show your curiosity.
+Ask her about pictures she has; ask her where she has traveled in her life; ask her questions about HER LIFE in an effort to show your curiosity.
 If she answers your questions positively, GOOD!
 Keep aiming for this positive energy.
 If she continues to gripe and complain, remain quiet.
-Don’t ignore her, but ignore the negativity.
+Don’t ignore her, but ignore the negativity and by doing so you are not giving her audience.

 6) ASK POINTED QUESTIONS